guardian/coding-exercises/21s/README.md

 * the Dealer has lost the game if their total is higher than 21
 * determine which player wins the game

-Additions
-* ace can be valued at 1 or 11, implement this change into the scoring of a hand.
-* add another deck of playing cards that can be shuffled into the original shuffled deck
-* add a new player (called Alex) to the game
-* Sam and Alex must play their hand against the Dealer
-* Alex plays the same rules as Sam when drawing cards
-* the dealer must draw cards from the deck after Sam and Alex
-* randomise who gets to draw cards first between Sam and Alex

 [1] Numbered cards are their point value.
 Jack, Queen and King count as 10 and Ace counts as 11.

-[More info on the rules] (http://www.pagat.com/banking/blackjack.html)